Shushishtok/AtS-my-first-mod/Getting Started.md

 * HookedStateTextArg - This is a collection of possible ways to instruct the system to return a calculated value.
 * Source Index - Similar to description args.
 Controls which hooked effect to look at, starting from the first effect hook at index 0.

-In this case, we want it to calculate the total Global Resolve bonus from the first (and only) hooked effect.
-So we can use the `TotalGainIntFromHooked` method and instruct it to look at Source Index 0.
+In this case, we want it to calculate the total Global Resolve bonus from all instances of the first Hooked Effect.
+We can use the `TotalGainIntFromHooked` method and instruct it to look at Source Index 0.

 **Note:** Each method has a `float` variance (such as `TotalGainFloatFromHooked`).
 If you choose the wrong numeric type (int/float), it will always default the value to 0.